Create a Task

 What needs to be done:

-1. Check the inputs from the brief.
+1. Check the inputs from the requirements document.

 2. Fill in the commercial proposal template.

-3. Add launch dates and price.
+3. Add launch dates and terms.

 Acceptance criteria: